-Some people sleep more and some people sleep less.
+Some people need to sleep more, and others can get away with less sleep.
 What really matters is that everybody needs to get enough sleep to stay healthy!
-Not getting enough sleep is equally detrimental to health as not having enough oxygen in the blood, or not enough food and water in the body.
+Not getting enough rest is equally detrimental to health as not having enough oxygen in the blood or not enough food and water in the body.

 - Physical Activity